jameslynnwu/uses-this/uses-this.md

 ## Hardware

 At work, I use a 17" MacbookPro with 8GB ram and an SSD.
 It sits on an mStand and is hooked up to an really nice 27" Dell matte monitor.
-However, macs don't work well with this monitor, so the colors are off and things look a little grainy.
+However, macs don't work well with this monitor, or maybe all PC monitors, so the colors are off and things look a little grainy.
 Also, I use a mechanical Das Keyboard and a Logitech g500 mouse.
+I went a while without wearing my AudioTechnica m50s headphones, but its definitely good at signalling that you don't want to be disturbed.
+I just wish the cord wasn't so long.
+It always gets caught on my chair and gets pulled to the ground.

 I use an iPad to beat people at Scramble with Friends.